Louis Agassiz Fuertes: Early life

-Young Louis became interested in birds at a very early age, securing birds with a slingshot and examining them carefully.
+Young Louis became interested in birds at a very early age, killing birds with a slingshot and examining them carefully.

 As a child, he had been influenced by John James Audubon's The Birds of America.
-At the age of fourteen, he made his first painting of a bird, a male red crossbill, from life.
+At the age of fourteen, he made his first painting of a live bird, a male red crossbill.
 He learned to keep careful records of the appearance, habits and voices of birds.

-In 1890, he sent a specimen that he collected to the Smithsonian and received stellar praise and glowing comments on its rarity and accuracy and in 1891, at the young age of 17, Louis became the youngest member ever named when he was inducted as Associate Member of the American Ornithologists' Union.
+In 1890, he sent a specimen that he collected to the Smithsonian and received stellar praise and glowing comments on its rarity and accuracy and in 1891, at the age of 17, Louis became the youngest member ever named as an Associate Member of the American Ornithologists' Union.

 He was encouraged by his father's colleagues at Cornell including Burt G. Wilder and Liberty H. Bailey.

 In June 1892, he accompanied his parents to Europe and sketched birds and animals at the Jardin des Plantes in Paris.

 In September, he joined the Institute of Keller, a school in Zurich, staying on for a year.

 Cornell University

-Returning to America, he enrolled in Cornell in 1893, choosing to study architecture.
+Returning to the United States, he enrolled in Cornell in 1893, choosing to study architecture.

 His older brother James, however shared in a memoir that Louis lacked a passion for geometry and mathematics and would often fall asleep when James tried to coach him.
 During one college lecture, Louis climbed out a classroom window and sat completely still in a tree to investigate a strange bird call he had never heard before.

 His interest in singing led him to join the Cornell University Glee Club.
 In 1894, the Glee Club went on a tour to Washington, D.C., where another member of the club suggested that Louis meet his uncle Elliott Coues, who was also keenly interested in birds.
 This meeting was a turning point, as Coues recognized Fuertes' talent and spread the word about his already distinguished work.
 In 1895 Coues exhibited fifty of the works of Fuertes at the Congress of the American Ornithologists' Union at Washington, a meeting that Louis was unable to attend.
 He received the first of his many commissions for illustrating birds while still an undergraduate.

 At Cornell, he was elected to the Sphinx Head Society, the oldest senior honor society at the University.
 He was also a member of Alpha Delta Phi which he joined having been lifelong friends with famed horticulturalist and naturalist Theodore Luqueer Mead, one of his father's former students and member of the fraternity.

 In 1896, Coues invited Fuertes to attend the Ornithological Congress at Cambridge in England.